molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

     *   `-d`: Runs the containers in detached mode.
     *   `--build`: Forces a rebuild of the images if the Dockerfiles or their context have changed.

 The API will be accessible at `http://localhost:4000`, and the database will be running on port `27017`.
+Once the Sleeping Dragon UI is implemented, it will be accessible at `http://localhost:3000`.

 ## Production Deployment Strategy on AWS with Kubernetes

-This section outlines the conceptual strategy for deploying the Resource Hub API to a production environment on AWS using Amazon Elastic Kubernetes Service (EKS).
+This section outlines the conceptual strategy for deploying the Molitio Web Engine services to a production environment on AWS using Amazon Elastic Kubernetes Service (EKS).

 ### Overview